Skip to main content

 In general, each cell in your body contains 46 chromosomes arranged in 23 pairs.
 One chromosome from each pair is inherited from your mother and the other is inherited from your father.

-One of these chromosome pairs is known as the sex chromosomes because this pair determines our sex.
-Females have two of the same kind of sex chromosome (XX).
-Males have two different sex chromosomes (XY).
 The Y chromosome contains the male determining genes.
 So, a normal female is 46, XX and a normal male is 46, XY.
 The other 22 pairs of chromosomes are numbered according to size with 1 being the longest pair and 22 being the shortest pair of chromosomes.

-However, egg and sperm cells only have 23 chromosomes (1 chromosme from each pair).
+However, egg and sperm cells only have 23 chromosomes (1 chromosome from each pair).
 This is so that, when an egg and a sperm meet during conception, the child that is produced also has 46 chromosomes in each cell.

 New body cells are produced for growth and repair by cells dividing, producing two 'daughter' cells.
 Each chromosome can duplicate an exact copy of itself so that each new cell that is formed has a full, identical set of chromosomes.

 Rarely, there is a problem with the child's chromosomes.
 Possible problems include too many chromosomes, too few chromosomes or damage to one or more chromosomes.
 The abnormal chromosomes may mean that the baby cannot survive and so may cause a miscarriage.
-However, babies with some chromosome abnormalities may survive but are affected by various medical problems (called a syndrome).

 What causes cri du chat syndrome?